dapplets/dapplet-template/README.md

 # Getting Started

+Dapplet is available:

+**Gitpod** ( platform automating the provisioning of ready-to-code developer environments).
+This is a way to quickly launch a remotely located dapplet and try to work with it.

 [![Open in Gitpod!](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dapplets/dapplet-template)

 or

+**Utilite** for quick module creation: [Create Dapplet App](https://www.npmjs.com/package/create-dapplet-app).
+Run the project locally and follow the instructions in the console.

 [Create Dapplet App](https://www.npmjs.com/package/create-dapplet-app)

+or

+[Dapplet Template](https://github.com/dapplets/dapplet-template) also allows you to create your own project locally.

+##Recommended

+Use the Create Dapplet App to create your own dapplet locally.
+This option allows you to create the desired configuration of the future project already at the start.

 To run the simpliest dapplet, follow these steps.

 #### 1. Use [Dapplet Template](https://github.com/dapplets/dapplet-template) repository locally.